lealbaugh/jvns-redesign/source/_posts/2013-12-10-day-40-learning-about-linkers.markdown

 So the reason that `.text` and `.data` aren't in the same section is that `.text` has to be read-only and `.data` needs to be read-write.

+Here's another example of [the segments](http://sprunge.us/HIGL) and [the symbol table](http://sprunge.us/VAUH) in the same program, but this time statically linked.
+There are way less segments (the file is less complicated), but the symbol table is much bigger.

 Okay I think I'm pretty good with segments.
 This is cool!